fortheusers/spinarak/README.md

 Simply run `python3 pkggen.py` in the build directory.
 (TODO: dependencies, docker) Optionally, you can modify the sample `config.json` as you see fit; within it, you can change the output directory (`out` by default).
 You can also blacklist directories from being built as packages and set valid extensions for binary files.
 (If and only if the `pkgbuild.json` does not specify which file is the main binary of the package, Spinarak will use this list to detect valid binary files by their extension.)
 If a `config.json` is not present, Spinarak will use its default configuration.

+A few notes about Spinarak's character and behavior:
+- *It's an observant little spider*: it will auto-detect a previous libget repo in the output directory and update it.
+- *It's a lazy little spider*: it will only update packages that have not changed.
+- *It's a responsible little spider*: it will refuse to create a libget repo if the output directory isn't blank or nonexistent.

 ####3.
 Host your repository

 The output directory is now a complete *libget* repo, ready for static hosting!
 Use your favorite hosting tool - GitLab Pages works beautifully, for example.